Q1CHENL/pse/04-mvc.md

 ### Model

-process and store application domain data (entity objects)
+Process and store application domain data (entity objects)

 ### View

-display information to the user (boundary objects)
+Display information to the user (boundary objects)

 ### Controller

-interact with the user and update the model (which notifies the view)
+Interact with the user and update the model (which notifies the view)

-> View and Controller together comprise the user interface
+> View and Controller together comprise the user interface.
+We can make Model observable and add observers to View, which are notified by the observable Model something changes.
+Observer typically has one method `update()` which is called by the observable.

 ![mvc](assets/mvc.png)
 ![mvc-impl](assets/mvc-impl.png)